 - Tea tree

 These oils are more powerful than your typical dried herbs because they are so concentrated.
-Essential oils are often used as alternative medicine because they are so potent, but can they accomplish what marketers claim?
+Individuals often use essential oils as alternative medicine because they are so potent, but can they accomplish what marketers claim?

 Do They Actually Work?

 Each essential oil boasts unique benefits, and many individuals have claimed using them has helped with a variety of issues.
 For example, fans of essential oils say they can help with issues like stress and anxiety, headaches and migraines, sleep and insomnia, inflammation, as well as an antibiotic and antimicrobial.
 However, scientific research shows little evidence of the oils healing any of these ailments.3

 Biases in Testing

 Though many studies have been conducted to prove the benefits of essential oils, the exact effects of the oils are difficult to pin down.
 For example, in one study, researches sought to prove the positive effects of lotion containing lemon balm on dementia patients.
 Even though the study concluded with positive results, researchers noted an increase in social and physical contact between patients and caregivers could decrease agitation among patients.4